-Hopefully this eBook will offer some practical applications and ideas for integrating applied learning experiences here at the University of North Carolina Wilmington and other academicWhether you are interested in integrating critical thinking, reflection, collaborative and cooperative learning experiences, service learning, and/or exploring applied learning online courses, we hope this publication generates ideas for applied learning experiences in both face-to-face and online courses.
+Hopefully this eBook offers some practical applications and ideas for integrating applied learning experiences here at the University of North Carolina Wilmington and across other campuses.
+Whether you are interested in integrating critical thinking, reflection, collaborative and cooperative learning experiences, service learning, and/or exploring applied learning online courses, we hope this publication generates ideas for applied learning experiences in both face-to-face and online courses.